Pop quiz: which fictional office team most resembles your own?

 Shared drives and collaborative documents

-Google Workspace tools such as Google Docs and Google Drive are totally free, perfect for supplementing your existing communication tools.
+Free Google Workspace tools, such as Google Docs and Google Drive, are perfect for supplementing your existing communication tools.

-Especially with more and more teams supporting remote workers, the need to sync documents and share files is critical.
+Especially with more teams supporting remote workers, the need to sync documents and share files is critical.
 From presentations to spreadsheets, Google Workspace allows for seamless sharing minus any needless back-and-forth.

 For example, multiple people can collaborate on a contract in Google Docs or make changes to a Google Sheet in real time without stepping on each others’ toes.

-Crucial for sales and marketing team members, a CRM (customer relationship management) system enables teams to collaborate as they work to close deals.
-Here you can keep notes on your leads and prospects and document touchpoints such as phone calls, emails, and other events.
-Here’s an example from Hubspot’s free CRM:
+Crucial for sales and marketing team members, a CRM (customer relationship management) system enables teams to collaborate as they close deals.
+You can keep notes on your leads and prospects and document touchpoints such as phone calls, emails, and other events.

 Besides using productivity systems, these are the types of tools that can make you more efficient and collaborative.
 If your team is not currently on board with these tools, we urge you to explore the free and trial options of all of the above.